 /Library/Frameworks/FxFactory.framework

-While the framework is selected, open the inspector and select Optional under the Target Membership section:
+While the framework is selected, open the inspector and right-click on each target that links against it.
+Switch the linking strategy to Optional:

-If your code weak-links to the FxFactory.framework, and its symbols cannot be resolved at runtime, one recommended approach would be to treat the product as in trial mode and request the user to download a copy of FxFactory from our website.
+, its symbols may not be available at runtime.
+This would happen if FxFactory is not installed.
+The recommended approach is to treat the product as unlicensed (e.g. running in trial mode) and request the user to download and install a copy of FxFactory from our website.

 In most situations, the app or loadable plug-in you are working on will necessarily have the Hardened Runtime option enabled.
 Since your software is code-signed using a different identity than FxFactory, the Hardened Runtime will, by default, disallow your code from accessing the FxFactory framework while running.